Naturopathic medicine Services

 Cost

-* Please note that specialty labs, some medications and all supplements add additional costs that vary depending on your individual needs and goals.
-Specialty labs and supplement pricing are cash pay and costs can be provided up front.
+* Specialty labs, some medications, and all supplements may add additional costs that vary depending on your individual needs and goals.
+Specialty labs and supplement pricing are cash pay and costs can be provided up front upon request.
 Coverage for labs and imaging run through insurance will depend on your individual healthcare plan.

 Acupuncture